-Although as with performance, we don’t have hard details on what Ampere will do with ray tracing. it seems almost certain that Nvidia will continue to push the new lighting technology’s support in its new-gen cards.
-It effectively made ray tracing part of the modern gaming conversation with Turing, even if few games support it, more than a year after the release of those cards.
+As with performance, we don’t have hard details on what Ampere will do with ray tracing, but it seems almost certain that Nvidia will continue to push the new lighting technology’s support in its new-gen cards.
+It effectively made ray tracing part of the modern gaming conversation with Turing, even if few games support it almost two years after the release of those cards.

 One rumor that appeared in May 2020 suggests that Ampere will improve ray tracing performance throughout the GPU lineup by as much as 4x, which would effectively eliminate any kind of bottlenecking when enabling the feature.
 That could allow top-tier cards to play games at 4K resolution with reasonable frame rates with ray tracing enabled and lower-end cards to take advantage of it without sacrificing higher frame rates at less intensive resolutions.